By - Aishwarya S on August 20, 2020

 A bank or financial institution that is lending financial assistance to a borrower faces the risk of being bankrupt on default of repayment by the borrower.
 Many laws were introduced by the legislature and various policies were also introduced by RBI to tackle such problems.
-As a result of which the borrower was not given any concession if the default on his part was due to the reasons beyond his control.
+As a result of which the borrower was not given any concession if the default on his part was due to reasons beyond his control.

-Therefore, Prudential Framework for resolution of Stressed Asset Direction 2019 was introduced by RBI vide its notification dated June 7, 2019.
+Therefore, the Prudential Framework for resolution of Stressed Asset Direction 2019 was introduced by RBI vide its notification dated June 7, 2019.
 The said direction provides concession to the borrower who is unable to repay debts due to financial problems by way of downgrading of the asset in the bank’s automated system except when there is a change in ownership and in those cases the asset will be retained or upgraded to Standard, subject to prescribed conditions.

 As we all know, the current situation has decreased the economic activity in certain sectors especially the manufacturing sector to a greater extent.
 As a result, it has lead to an increase in the financial difficulty of the borrower.
 To tackle this situation, the RBI has introduced a moratorium on loans.
 However, with the current situation, it seems that the moratorium will not be enough.
-The Reserve Bank of India, keeping in mind the same, has amended the existing framework and introduced a new framework known as “Resolution Framework for Covid-19 related stress” vide its notification dated August 6, 2020.
+The Reserve Bank of India, keeping in mind the same, has amended the existing framework and introduced a new framework known as the “Resolution Framework for Covid-19 related stress” vide its notification dated August 6, 2020.

 However, it is to be noted that the said framework shall be applicable to eligible borrowers- corporate exposures subjected to prescribed conditions.
-The framework also specifies requirements to be fulfilled in case of resolution of personal loans, other eligible borrowers, corporate exposures and specifies the requirements to be followed by the lending institutions.
+The framework also specifies requirements to be fulfilled in case of resolution of personal loans, other eligible borrowers, and corporate exposures and specifies the requirements to be followed by the lending institutions.

 In order to understand the framework, it is vital to know the applicability and non-applicability of the framework.